 We are thankful to be part of a wider circle of natural healers, and may refer you to a nearby massage therapist, a family-centered chiropractic office, or a very wise counselor, depending on your personal needs.

 Of course, we are very proud of our Home Birth Class.
 This is a weekend couple’s retreat, at a mountain resort in Red Lodge, Montana.
 Not only do participants receive detailed information about home birth, but they also get to meet other expectant parents who are making the same choice.
 This is a relaxing and informative weekend in a beautiful setting with wonderful food and friends.

 This seems only fitting, as we custom tailor our services to match your personal home birth plans.
 This visit ensures that we know how to get there when you go into labor and to more clearly envision your delivery.
 The prenatal housecalls are perfect opportunities for us to meet grand-parents or friends who wish to take part in the anticipated delivery.
 The visits also provide sufficient time to discuss any religious customs or family ceremonies which you may want to weave into your birth plan.

 Mountain Midwives deliver babies at home.
-(And now, we also offer a birthing suite adjacent to our prenatal clinic).
+We also rent an apartment in Billings, for folks from out-lying areas, who may live too far away for us to reasonably attend their home birth.
 Out-of-hospital birth is only for low risk mothers.
 If a potential complication is identified, you will be referred to a physician.
+Likewise, if a complication arises during labor, you would be transferred to the nearest hospital.
 This is what doctors are for; to treat problems and handle emergencies.
 For this we should all be grateful.

 Please know that Mountain Midwives are NOT anti-medical.